Home . . . Places

 Americans have been wonderfully impelled for varied reasons to render small buildings and structures.
 From the mid-19th until the mid-20th century, mostly anonymous persons have with purpose and skill created the buildings of their real or imagined communities.

 Range and types are richly varied: houses and churches, stores and factories, carousels and Ferris wheels, bridges and follies, castles and capitols and grand civic places, Grant’s Tomb and Independence Hall, an ice rink and a bowling alley and columned temples, gas stations and stables and barns, and seventeen documented early buildings of Queens New York.
 Not dollhouses, birdhouses, or architect models, the buildings shape another type of impulse and outcome.
 All are by every sign American in provenance if not in architecture.
 A few are based on real buildings; others likely convey an actual but unidentified structure, Triggering impulses include Christmas houses, early trains, projects, local history, and remembering a lost or loved place

 Most somehow seem to have been made for the sheer pleasure of creating even small a place of one’s own.

 The structures show much about American buildings -- extant, lost, imagined, or interpreted -- as well as about craft, problem solving, values, and imagination.
 Moreover, they conjoin three significant components of national life: history, architecture, and folk art.

 The juncture is as unique in American material culture as revelatory.

 The buildings are all within a private collection, gained happily and obsessively since 1985.
-All are by every sign American in provenance if not in architecture.
+The community is not routinely dusted off.

 Learning & Wondering offers a first description and explication of this distinct form of American material culture, as rich in range and expression as curiously unaddressed and unstudied by the academic curatorial community.
 Learning, information, and surmises have come from 30 years of gathering,